marvinamorim/apex_ir_column_groups/README.md

 This plugin uses the native Column Group setup for Interactive Report.

+## Supported Version
+* Only supports Oracle Apex 21.1.
+Working on older versions.

 ## Instalation
 1. Import the file `dynamic_action_plugin_mvx_ir_coluns_group.sql` on your application.
 2. Configure the interactive report column groups on Page Design and asign columns to those groups.